-Know that all is ecstasy only because all the miseries are vanished.
-Know that everything is truth because the falsehood is obliterated altogether.
+Know that all is ecstasy only because all the miseries have vanished.
+Know that everything is the truth because the falsehood is obliterated altogether.
 It is the form of consciousness possessed of reflection.
 Hence this form of mine is indivisible.

 There is no birth.
 No death.
 No coming.
 No going back.
 No purity.
 No impurity.
 No understanding.
 For the advanced yogis, everything manifests in the consciousness on its own.

 Always assume this meditation in silence.
 ‘I am the truth.
 I am consciousness.
 I am indivisible that has no counterpart.
 I am invisible.
 I have no suffering.
 I have no imperfections.
 I am Shiva without a second.’

 Always assume this meditation in silence.
 ‘I am always THAT which has no birth or no death, no joy or sorrow.
 I am always THAT which keeps me away from the questions like race, clan, and lineage which is the prime cause of this world of thought cycle.’

 Always assume this meditation in silence.
 ‘I am always the complete whole.
 I am non-dual, indivisible consciousness.
 I am devoid of differentiation from Visva and the like.
 I am peerless all-pervading wisdom.’